Figma Plugin

 | Everything imports as Image | The frames likely do not use Auto Layout.
 Add Auto Layout to each frame or use [type] layer-name prefixes. |

-| Some component types are missing | Your workspace may have feature toggles disabling those types.
+| Some component types are missing | Your organization may have those types disabled.
 Ask a workspace admin to enable them. |

 | Images do not upload | Check your network.
-The plugin uploads images directly to Setgreet's storage via short-lived signed URLs. |
+The plugin uploads directly to Setgreet's storage. |

 | Flow does not appear in the dashboard | Confirm you selected the right organization and app.
 The flow lands in Draft status — filter the flow list accordingly. |